A witch’s brew of, abuse, perversion, and psychosis push one woman to unimaginable lengths.

 Did Albrun actually have a stillborn baby?

 With all the blood in the swamp water and the condition of the baby as she picked her up at the end that baby might never have lived.
 The baby certainly was smaller and more decomposed than would be possible considering the death took place earlier that day.
 Even if Albrun had remained in her fugue state for days after the event the baby was significantly smaller than the infant we saw her hold throughout the film.
-Every moment we saw with the baby and Albrun was a fantasy concocted by a lonely, deranged mind.
+Every moment we saw with the baby and Albrun in Hagazussa was a fantasy concocted by a lonely, deranged mind.

 Why did Albrun leave her baby in the cabin alone all the time?